niraj4u2/junereycasuga.github.io/source/_posts/2013-09-21-getting-started-with-ruby-on-rails.markdown

 </ul>
 {% endcodeblock %}

-Alright, we now have a link for creating a new product and a link for viewing a specific product.
+We now have a link for creating a new product and a link for viewing a specific product.
 Let us now edit our controller and the `show.html.erb` file for displaying the details of a specific product.
 We should edit the <i>show</i> action on our controller first:

 {% codeblock products_controller.rb %}
 ...